gxp150/documentation/docs/ArtGallery/Lighthouse Project/Reports/reports-readme.md

 art-gallery-lighthouse-mobile-report-V1032023.pdf (project-type-report-version date)

 This way we can track actions the Lighthouse team have suggested and identify changes that have impacted scoring based on our standard report versions.
-Advise to run reports monthly and/or after significant product changes
+Advise to run reports monthly and/or after significant product changes.